 2021 Virtual Mid-Atlantic Regional Intercollegiate Ethics Bowl

 On Nov.
-13, The University of Baltimore's Ethics Bowl team competed in the Mid-Atlantic Regional Intercollegiate Ethics Bowl.
+13, 2021, The University of Baltimore's Ethics Bowl team competed in the Mid-Atlantic Regional Intercollegiate Ethics Bowl.
 The event, sponsored by the Hoffberger Center, was a day-long competition where some of the best collegiate teams in the United States went head-to-head on topics such as police reform, climate change, cryptocurrencies and homelessness.
-The 2021-22 UBalt team, which comprises students from several academic programs, is led by Daniel Gellasch, B.A., ‘20, director of programming and outreach for the Hoffberger Center, and includes students Iyana Fulp, Jana Dubinovsky, Oluwanifemi Oduntan, Sarah Bateman, Jeremy Collins, and Anna Williams.
+The 2021-22 UBalt team, which comprises students from several academic programs, was led by Daniel Gellasch, B.A., ‘21, director of programming and outreach for the Hoffberger Center, and included students Iyana Fulp, Jana Dubinovsky, Oluwanifemi Oduntan, Sarah Bateman, Jeremy Collins, and Anna Williams.
 The UBalt team ended up winning three out of four rounds in the competition.

 2020 Virtual Mid-Atlantic Regional Intercollegiate Ethics Bowl

 On Nov.
-6 and 7, The University of Baltimore Ethics Bowl Team participated in the 2020 Virtual Mid-Atlantic Regional Intercollegiate Ethics Bowl Competition.
+6 and 7, 2020, The University of Baltimore Ethics Bowl Team participated in the 2020 Virtual Mid-Atlantic Regional Intercollegiate Ethics Bowl Competition.
 The team went 3-1, besting the University of Mount Olive in the first round, The University of North Carolina in the second round, and the Virginia Military Institute in round three before finally losing an incredibly close bout against the University of Central Florida.
-This year’s team consists of all new members: Jana Dubinovsky, Gabrilla Moreland, Rory Rightmyer, Anna Williams, Tiara Williams and Estrada Yarsay.
-UBalt student Daniel Gellasch serves as the team coach.
+The team members were: Jana Dubinovsky, Gabrilla Moreland, Rory Rightmyer, Anna Williams, Tiara Williams and Estrada Yarsay.
+Daniel Gellasch, B.A.
+'21, served as the team coach.

 2020 National Intercollegiate Ethics Bowl

-The UBalt Ethics Bowl team made it to the quarter finals at the 2020 Intercollegiate Ethics Bowl National Competition, held Feb 22-23 in Atlanta, GA.
+The UBalt Ethics Bowl team made it to the quarter finals at the 2020 Intercollegiate Ethics Bowl National Competition, held Feb 22-23, 2020 in Atlanta, GA.
 Of the thirty-six teams who competed from all over the country, the UBalt team finished in the top eight.
 They won four straight matches before losing in a very close round.
 However, the team ranked number one overall in terms of most points, most wins (4) and fewest losses (0), outranking teams like Stanford University, Tufts University and the U.S. Naval Academy.
-The UBalt team comprises Daniel Gellasch (captain), Jayla-Rae Foster, Hugh Norko and J.C.
-Loyd, and Fred Guy, director of the University’s Hoffberger Center for Professional Ethics, serves as team coordinator.
+The UBalt team members were: Daniel Gellasch, B.A.
+'21 (captain), Jayla-Rae Foster, Hugh Norko and J.C.
+Loyd, and Fred Guy, retired director of the Hoffberger Center, served as team coordinator.

 2020 Maryland High School Ethics Bowl